MichaelCurrin/dev-cheatsheets/cheatsheets/shell/commands/mail.md

 Alternatively, send to external address (e.g. example@example.com), however, you will have to configure an SMTP server with credentials, such using your Gmail account.
 Be careful when storing your email password in plain text on your machine.

-How to setup SMTP server access to send mail over the network.
+How to set up SMTP server access to send mail over the network.
 - [article](https://hints.macworld.com/article.php?story=20081217161612647)
 - [Send mail over your network](https://www.mactricksandtips.com/2008/09/send-mail-over-your-network.html)